Level of education

 Description

-Signal processing has become an essential science these days: all measurement and information processing applications use signal processing techniques to extract the desired information.
-This course is designed to develop theoretical and practical notions of signal processing at BAC+3 level.
-It reinforces and follows on from the "Signal Analysis" UE at BAC+2 level.
+Signal processing has become an essential science today: all measurement and information processing applications use signal processing techniques to extract the desired information.
+This course is designed to develop theoretical and practical concepts of signal processing at the bachelor's degree level.
+It reinforces and follows on from the "Signal Analysis" course at the associate degree level.

 Objectives

-The aim of this course is to understand and apply the basic concepts and techniques of signal processing to the analysis of analog electronic devices.
+The objective of this EU is to understand and be able to apply the basic concepts and techniques of signal processing for the analysis of analog electronic devices.

 Teaching hours

-Mathematical concepts: integrals, derivatives, complex numbers (math at L2 level)
+Mathematical concepts: integrals, derivatives, complex numbers (high school math level)

 Syllabus